 Nevertheless, Hong Kong was our first big Asian city and I was impressed by all the skyscrapers and all the people.
 I mean, 7 million people live in Hong Kong, quite a shock after spending 6 weeks in a country with a total population of 4 million people (and 40 million sheep;-).
-After the New Year celebrations and firework show we flew to the Philippines where I hiked the incredible rice terraces of Batad, got my PADI at El Nido and explored Bohol on a scooter.

 The Philippines have the most beautiful beaches and bluest ocean I have ever seen.
 Getting around varied from frustrating to easy-breezy and the food was not my favorite.

 Luckily we went to Vietnam next and the food there was amazing!
 A month in Vietnam was too short to try all the delicious dishes.
 As I traveled from North to South, I fell in love with Southeast Asia.

 The bustling cities, the countless scooters, the smell of food in the streets, the tiny stalls that sell everything you can imagine, the pagodas, the temples, the incense, the people, the history, the chaos on the roads, I LOVE IT!
 Yes, Vietnam was very much fun and the country I spend the most time besides New Zealand.